A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Shimura varieties

 is the pullback under $(\varphi_{-2},\varphi_0)$ of the pairing:

 where the last map is the evaluation pairing. \end{enumerate} There is an action of the group $K_pG(\Af^p)$ on $\Lambda_0\otimes_{\Z}\hat{\Z}$, inducing an action on the set of cusp labels.
 A cusp label at level $K$ is a $K$-orbit of cusp labels under this action. \end{remark} \begin{remark} Given $Z$, a cusp label at level $K$, assume $\Gr_{-1}^Z\cong M\otimes_{\Z_{(p)}}\hat{\Z}$ for some $\CO_B$-lattice $M$.
-Then the stratum $S_{K,Z}$ is attached to the integral PEL Shimura datum $(\CO_B,\ast,M, (\cdot,\cdot)_{11}, h_{-1})$ (see \cite[5.1.2.2]{Lan13} for the definition of $h_{-1}$).
-For an abelian variety corresponding to a $C$-point of $S_{K,E}$ for some complete algebraically closed non-archimedean field $C$, it has semistable reduction over the ring of integers $\CO_C\subset C$ and hence an attached Raynaud extension.
-This is an extension
+Then the stratum $S_{K,Z}$ is attached to the integral PEL Shimura datum $(\CO_B,*,M, (\cdot,\cdot)_{11}, h_{-1})$ (see \cite[Proposition 5.1.2.2]{Lan13} for the definition of $h_{-1}$).
+For an abelian variety corresponding to a $C$-point of $S_{K,E}$ for some complete algebraically closed non-archimedean field $C$, it has semistable reduction over the ring of integers $\CO_C\subset C$ and hence an attached Raynaud extension

-of a smaller dimensional polarized abelian scheme $B$ by a torus $T$, both equipped with $\CO_B$-endomorphism.
+i.e. an extension of a smaller dimensional polarized abelian scheme $B$ by a torus $T$, both equipped with $\CO_B$-endomorphism.
 Then $S_{K,Z}$ is a parameter space for such $B$'s.
-In fact $X$ is obtained from the character group\footnote{In \cite{CS19} page 22, $X$ is said to be the cocharacter group instead of the character group and this is a slight inconsistency with the explanations there.} of $T$ (tensored up to $\Z_{(p)}$), $Y$ from that of the dual Raynaud extension, and the filtered pieces of $Z$ are obtained by taking the Tate module of $T$ and that of $E$.
-For more details, see \cite[3.3, 4.2]{Lan13}, c.f. \cite[2.5.1]{CS19} in the principally polarized case. \end{remark}
+In fact $X$ is obtained from the character group\footnote{In \cite{CS19} page 23, $X$ is said to be the cocharacter group instead of the character group and this is a slight inconsistency with the explanations there.} of $T$ (tensored up to $\Z_{(p)}$), $Y$ from that of the dual Raynaud extension, and the filtered pieces of $Z$ are obtained by taking the Tate module of $T$ and that of $E$.
+For details, see \cite[Section 3.3, 4.2]{Lan13}, cf. \cite[Section 2.5.1]{CS19} in the principally polarized case. \end{remark}